Relative homological algebra, Waldhausen $K$-theory, and quasi-Frobenius conditions: Introduction.

 ``Quasi-Frobenius conditions'' appear prominently throughout this paper.
 Recall that a ring $R$ is said to be quasi-Frobenius if every projective $R$-module is injective and vice versa.
 The appearance of these conditions in connection with Waldhausen $K$-theory stems from the theorem of Faith and Walker (see \cite{MR6728009} for a good account of this and related theorems): \begin{theorem} {\bf (Faith-Walker.)} A ring $R$ is quasi-Frobenius if and only if every $R$-module embeds in a projective $R$-module. \end{theorem}

-If a category of $R$-modules admits a Waldhausen category structure in which the projective $R$-modules are the contractible objects, and that Waldhausen category has a cylinder functor satisfying the cylinder axiom, then in particular, when one applies that cylinder functor to the projection $M\rightarrow 0$ for an $R$-module $M$, one gets an embedding (by a cofibration) of $M$ into a projective $R$-module.
-So the kind of structures we are looking for, cylinder functors on Waldhausen categories of modules in which projectives (or relative projectives) are the contractible objects, can only exist in the presence of a quasi-Frobenius condition.
-The content of our Thm.~\ref{existence of cylinder functors} is that the most obvious (from our point of view) ``relative'' analogue of the quasi-Frobenius condition in fact is necessary and sufficient in order to get a cylinder functor on these Waldhausen categories that arise from relative homological algebra.

-Here is one point of view on the significance of Thm.~\ref{existence of cylinder functors}.
+Here is one point of view on the significance of Theorem~\ref{existence of cylinder functors}.
 It has been known for a long time, e.g. as described in \cite{MR1650134}, that when $R$ is a quasi-Frobenius ring, there exists a model category structure on the category of $R$-modules in which the cofibrations are the injections and the weak equivalences are the stable equivalences of modules.
 Constructing this model category structure uses the quasi-Frobenius condition in an essential way.
 But a Waldhausen category structure on $R$-modules is weaker, less highly-structured, than a model category structure; so one might hope that, even in the absence of the quasi-Frobenius condition on $R$, one could put the structure of a Waldhausen category on $R$-modules, such that the cofibrations are the injections and the weak equivalences are the stable equivalences of modules.
-As a consequence of Thm.~\ref{existence of cylinder functors}, one only gets a Waldhausen category structure with cylinder functor on the category of $R$-modules if $R$ is quasi-Frobenius.
-So {\em the category of $R$-modules admits a model category structure as desired if and only if it admits a Waldhausen category structure with cylinder functor as desired.}
+As a consequence of Theorem~\ref{existence of cylinder functors}, one only gets a Waldhausen category structure with cylinder functor on the category of $R$-modules if $R$ is quasi-Frobenius.
+So {\em the category of $R$-modules admits a model category structure as desired if and only if it admits a Waldhausen category structure with cylinder functor as desired.} (But our results, such as Corollary~\ref{main cor} on existence of the cylindrical Waldhausen category structure, also have the virtue of applying to quasi-Frobenius abelian categories that are not categories of modules over a ring.)